Quack842/escape-room/README.md

 ## Flowchart

-I don't really have a flowchart, but when I originally thought of the idea to create a escape room, I started creating diffirent possible scenarios on Notes on my Laptop.
+I don't really have a flowchart, but when I originally thought of the idea to create an escape room, I started creating different possible scenarios on Notes on my Laptop.
 I adjusted/change and added to the code as I started with the code.
 <details>
     <summary>Room Design</summary>